Felix-Kariuki/Movies-App/README.md

 # Movies-App

 This is a movies application which fecthes upcoming and popular movies from the movie Database([TMBD](https://www.themoviedb.org/documentation/api)).
 It is built
-Using clean architecture and MVVM (Model-view-viewModel)
+Using clean architecture and MVVM (Model-view-viewModel).

 ## Screenshots
 <img src="/screenshots/home.png" width="260">&emsp;